Opiate Addiction

 In support of the Columbus and Franklin County Opiate Action Plan, Central Ohio hospitals are collaborating on several initiatives to reduce the number of residents who are addicted to and die from opiate use disorder.
 Franklin County faces significant challenges as it works to address the impact of addiction on the lives of its citizens, especially addiction to opiates.
 Opiate addiction has resulted in a dramatic increase in overdose deaths.

-- Reducing Opiate Prescriptions: Working to reduce the number of opiate prescriptions dispensed to patients who are undergoing outpatient gastrointestinal surgeries.
+• Reducing Opiate Prescriptions: Working to reduce the number of opiate prescriptions dispensed to patients who are undergoing outpatient gastrointestinal surgeries, cesarean sections and knee replacements.